$864,212.16 raised ~ goal of: $1,000,000.00

 Schoenbrun Challenge Grant

 We are all aware of the importance of STEM education to prepare students for success in the 21st Century working world.
 This fact is even more critical in a developing country trying to build a vibrant, sustainable economy.
-That is why the new Hawthorne-Scribner High School (HSHS) plans to offer a high quality science program that should be available for use by July 5, 2025.
+That is why the new Hawthorne-Scribner High School (HSHS) offers a high quality science program.

-Five laboratories for Biology, Physics, Chemistry, Agriculture Science and Information Technology will occupy the first two floors of the science building in the center of the campus.
-HSHS will highlight agricultural science and information technology in its academic offerings as a reflection of its location in Uganda’s breadbasket and a recognition that proficiency in information technology is essential to academic and vocational success in all disciplines.
+Five laboratories for Biology, Physics, Chemistry, Agriculture Science and Information Technology occupy the first two floors of the science building in the center of the campus.
+HSHS highlights agricultural science and information technology in its academic offerings as a reflection of its location in Uganda’s breadbasket and a recognition that proficiency in information technology is essential to academic and vocational success in all disciplines.

 Be a part of taking Uganda into the 21st Century.
 Donate today here or on the website at www.reachforuganda.org.